vmware/burp-rest-api/README.md

 `--project-file=<filename>` : Opens the specified project file.
 The file will be created as a new project if it doesn't exist already.

-`--config-file=<filename>` : Opens the project using the options contained in the selected Burp configuration file.
-To load multiple configurations, this argument can be passed more than once with different values.
+`--config-file=<filename>` : Opens the project using the options contained in the selected project configuration file.
+To load multiple project configurations, this argument can be passed more than once with different values.

+ `--user-config-file=<filename>` : Opens the project using the options contained in the selected user configuration file.
+To load multiple user configurations, this argument can be passed more than once with different values.

 For more information on Projects, refer to the Burp Suite documentation [here](https://portswigger.net/burp/help/suite_burp_projects.html).